Press ESC to close

 ¼ c. bacon crumbles or crumbled dog treats

 Preheat your oven to 350.
 Combine flour, baking powder, milk, oats, and crumbles.
 Work in peanut butter slowly.
-Roll into balls place on an ungreased cookie sheet.
+Roll into balls and place on an ungreased cookie sheet.
 Flatten with a fork.
-Bake 15-20 minutes.
+Bake for 15-20 minutes.

 Kitty’s Crunchy Cookies